 2. About the grant program

-The V&CG Program forms part of Program 2.4 Veterans Community Care and Support in DVA's Portfolio Budget Statement.
-The V&CG Program is now a targeted competitive program.
+The SYV Grants Program forms part of Program 2.4 Veterans' Community Care and Support in DVA's Portfolio Budget Statement.
+The SYV Grants Program is a targeted competitive program that accepts applications once a year.